Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 30.ott.13 17:07:22,741 < INFO> Waiting for a connection on port 7001...
 .
 ```
-The Server is waiting for the "PROXY_HELLOWORLD_SOCKETS" Remote Data Adapter to connect to the two TCP ports we specified above (7001 and 7002).
-The Server initialization will complete only when these connections succeed.
 * Open a command or a shell windows (which I will call the *"request/response window"*) and type :
 ```cmd
   telnet localhost 7001